 Screw

 The screw shall have square or ISO metric trapezoidal screw threads shall be properly and accurately cut.
-The ISO metric trapezoidal screw threads shall conform to IS 7008 (Part 1).V-shaped or semi-circular and shall have mill cut V-shaped teeth for gripping the pipe.
+The ISO metric trapezoidal screw threads shall conform to IS 7008 (Part 1).

 7 WORKMANSHIP AND FINISH

 The vices shall be smooth all over, and shall be free from burrs, cracks or other manufacturing defects.
-The movement of the screw shall be easy without undue slackness or resistance throughout
+The movement of the screw shall be easy without undue slackness or resistance throughout.

 8 PRESERVATIVE TREATMENT